aktalgat/todo/README.md

 ## Description
 Minimum Todo React App to create tasks and check them as Google Keep.
 Todo list stores in browser local storage.
 To store and handle side-effects used redux-saga.
+This project can be used as a sample.

 [Live demo](http://todo-muscle.surge.sh/)